-Ride the Aerial Tram to High Camp and choose from a variety of trails (maps available from Guest Services).
-Climb to the weathered buttresses atop Squaw Peak, visit the historic Watson Monument at Emigrant Peak, or meander through the meadows covered with wildflowers, and enjoy the panoramic views from Squaw Valley's spacious upper mountain.
+Ride the Aerial Tram to High Camp and choose from a number of scenic hiking and walking trails.
+Climb to the weathered buttresses atop Squaw Peak, visit the historic Watson Monument at Emigrant Peak, or meander through the meadows covered with wildflowers, and enjoy the panoramic views from Squaw Valley's high alpine environment.

 Moderate to Difficult

-We invite hikers to explore the posted trails at Squaw Valley.
-All hikers who arrive at High Camp el.
-8200' can ride the Aerial Tram down during summer operating hours free of charge.
+All hikers who arrive at High Camp can ride the Aerial Tram down during summer operating hours free of charge.

 - No reservations necessary